Research

 Education: MA, Latin American Studies, American University; BA, Spanish, Western Washington University

-Research interests: international repatriation and indigenous community development; Latin America and the Caribbean
+Research interests: international repatriation and Indigenous community development; Latin America and the Caribbean

 Email: vickeryn@si.edu